Deliberate Transformation: Thinking Differently About Strategic Alliances in Higher Education

 Successfully navigating this challenging environment will require creative thinking, focused execution and an objective reevaluation of innovative solutions many formerly deemed too drastic.
 Mergers and acquisitions (M&A) are two such possibilities that have been frequently maligned by higher education but, in today’s climate, warrant more widespread consideration.

-An uptick in this kind of activity in the sector (even before 2020) illustrates a shift from the skittishness around consolidation that characterized the industry a decade ago, indicating that many leaders now see M&A as a promising solution to troubling financial markers.
+An uptick in this kind of activity in the sector (even before the pandemic) illustrates a shift from the skittishness around consolidation that characterized the industry a decade ago, indicating that many leaders now see M&A as a promising solution to troubling financial markers.
 According to the TIAA Institute, more than 35 higher education mergers took place from 2000-2017, with two-thirds of those taking place in the past decade.
 Since the onset of the pandemic, interest in these types of strategic partnerships (ranging from new partnerships to full consolidations) has increased significantly.

 Partnerships in the News